Nänie

 Nänie (the German form of Latin naenia, meaning "a funeral song" named after the Roman goddess Nenia) is a composition for SATB chorus and orchestra, Op.
 82 by Johannes Brahms, which sets to music the poem "Nänie" by Friedrich Schiller.
 Brahms composed the piece in 1881, in memory of his deceased friend Anselm Feuerbach.
-Nänie is a lamentation on the inevitability of death; the first sentence, "Auch das Schöne muß sterben", translates to "Even the beautiful must die".
+It was first performed by the Tonhalle Gesellschaft Chorus Zürich on 6 December 1881, conducted by Brahms.
+Nänie is a lamentation on the inevitability of death; the first sentence, "Auch das Schöne muß sterben", translates to "Even beauty must die".
 Typical duration of a performance is approximately 15 minutes.

 Poem

 Schiller's lament is not for a specific person but the death of the abstract "beautiful" ("Das Schöne").
 Schiller mentions three episodes from Greek mythology, but again mostly without names, assuming that the reader with knowledge will make the connections.
 The first episode refers to Orpheus who tries to rescue Eurydice from the underworld, the second refers to Aphrodite's mourning of her lover Adonis, the third refers to the failed effort of Thetis to save her son Achilles from death.